Automattic/biab-theme/readme.md

 If widgets are enabled the theme will convert into a two column theme, with the widgets shown on the right.

-You can read more about Blog In A Box at [FINAL URL](https://automattic.com).

 ## Usage

 This is a standard WordPress theme and should be placed in `wp-content/themes` and enabled from the WordPress admin interface.

-It is primarily designed to be used in conjunction with [Blog In A Box](https://automattic.com), although you can use it standalone.
+It is primarily designed to be used in conjunction with [Blog In A Box](https://inabox.blog/), although you can use it standalone.

 ## Contributing